Segment Any Point Cloud Sequences by Distilling Vision Foundation Models: Experiments

 \subsection{Comparative Study}

 \textbf{Comparison to State-of-the-Arts}.
-We compare \textbf{\textit{Seal}} with random initialization and five prior methods under both linear probing (LP) protocol and few-shot fine-tuning settings on \textit{nuScenes} \cite{fong2022panoptic-nuScenes} in Table~\ref{tab:nuscenes_semkitti}.
-We observe that the pretraining strategy can effectively improve the accuracy of downstream tasks, especially when the fine-tuning budget is limited.
-Our framework achieves $44.95\%$ mIoU on the LP setup and the best scores so far across all fine-tuning tasks, which verifies the superiority of VFM-assisted contrastive learning and spatial-temporal consistency regularization.
+We compare \textbf{\textit{Seal}} with random initialization and five existing pretraining approaches under both linear probing (LP) protocol and few-shot fine-tuning settings on \textit{nuScenes} \cite{fong2022panoptic-nuScenes} in Table~\ref{tab:nuscenes_semkitti}.
+We observe that the pretraining strategy can effectively improve the accuracy of downstream tasks, especially when the fine-tuning budget is very limited (\textit{e.g.} $1\%$, $5\%$, and $10\%$).
+Our framework achieves $44.95\%$ mIoU under the LP setup -- a $4.47\%$ mIoU lead over to the prior art ST-SLidR \cite{mahmoud2023st} and a $6.15\%$ mIoU boost compared to the baseline SLidR \cite{sautier2022slidr}.
+What is more, \textbf{\textit{Seal}} achieves the best scores so far across all downstream fine-tuning tasks, which verifies the superiority of VFM-assisted contrastive learning and spatial-temporal consistency regularization.
 We also show that recent out-of-context augmentation \cite{kong2022laserMix} could enhance the feature learning during fine-tuning, which establishes a new state of the art on the challenging \textit{nuScenes} benchmark.

 \textbf{Downstream Generalization}.
 To further verify the capability of \textbf{\textit{Seal}} on segmenting \textit{any} automotive point clouds, we conduct extensive experiments on eleven different datasets and show the results in Table~\ref{tab:nuscenes_semkitti} and Table~\ref{tab:multiple_datasets}.
-Note that each of these datasets is with a unique data collection protocol and a diverse data distribution, making this evaluation a comprehensive one.
+Note that each of these datasets has a unique data collection protocol and a diverse data distribution -- ranging from diverse sensor types and data acquisition environments to scales and fidelity -- making this evaluation a comprehensive one.
 The results show that our framework constantly outperforms prior arts across all downstream tasks on all eleven datasets, which concretely supports the effectiveness and superiority of our proposed approach.

 \textbf{Semi-Supervised Learning}.
 Recent research \cite{kong2022laserMix,li2023lim3d} reveals that combining both labeled and unlabeled data for semi-supervised point cloud segmentation can significantly boost the performance on downstream tasks.
 We follow these works to implement such a learning paradigm where a momentum-updated teacher model is adopted to assign pseudo-labels for the unlabeled data.
 The results from the last row of Table~\ref{tab:nuscenes_semkitti} show that \textbf{\textit{Seal}} is capable of providing reliable supervision signals for data-efficient learning.
 Notably, our framework with partial annotation is able to surpass some recent fully-supervised learning methods.
 More results on this aspect are included in the Appendix.